 A pomegranate in its prime is not perfectly rounded.
 It should have a slightly lumpy appearance and be slightly hexagonal.

-And now, here’s how to cut a pomegranate to release all of those juicy seeds:
+And now, here’s how to cut a pomegranate to release all of that joyous fresh fruit:

 - Tap it all over with the back of a teaspoon – this will loosen the seeds inside.